 - Camouflage in Insects and Spiders

-Her recent work includes investigating Batesian and aggressive mimicry in ant-mimicking spiders against various predators; ecology of floral color changing plants and their pollinators; spatio-temporal dynamics of web architecture in social spiders.
+In Azim Premji University, my recent works include investigating mimicry in ant-mimicking spiders; ecology of floral colour changing plants and their pollinators; spatio-temporal dynamics of web architecture in social spiders.

 A guided self-study around conceptual and analytical abilities as well as writing and reading that is necessary for the field of biology.